noelhorvath/UrlAndFileLauncher/README.md

 The app will output logs to **uafl_error.txt** in case of an error.

 ## MiXTools version
 MiXTools (mxt) is a modified version of URLAndFileLauncher.
-The main difference is that it uses different file paths for input and (error) output.
+The main difference is that it uses MiXTools specific file paths for input and (error) output.